If you’re a mom with a soon-to-arrive or fresh-on-the-scene newborn, what I’m about to share with you is going to make your life easier.

 BY GUEST WRITER: Ashley Timberlake

 Ashley Timberlake is a wife and mama of two children on earth and one in heaven.
 She writes over at Candor and Coffee, where she talks about about life, loss, and cold brew.
 Follow her on Twitter @CandorAndCoffee.P.S.
 Are you looking for extra side income?
-I make over $85,000 a year blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).
+I make full-time income blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).